joshe17/nextjs-portfolio/README.md

 Test-Phase of website.
 Must add comments and fix code layout in backend.
-(Not intended to be Production-ready)
+(Not intended to be Production-ready as of now)

 # Next.js example